 Society’s challenges are the driving force for our research:the strategic areas of Health, Energy and Smart Mobility.
 Our research centers and our institutes, TU/e High Tech Systems Center, TU/e Data Science Center, the Institute for Complex Molecular Systems and the Institute for Photonic Integration combine the strengths of our university with industry needs and government strategy.
 TU/e researchers play an important role in new products and companies in the Brainport area and all over the world.

 At TU/e, research groups of different disciplines work together to make an impact on scientific and societal issues, often in close collaboration with industry.
 Our multidisciplinair approach is focussed on different research areas.

 High Tech Systems

-The energy strategic area envisions a sustainable world that can produce enough energy for its consumption, unimpeded by scarce resources and without any impact on the climate.
-Our research will help pave the way for this challenging transition.
+The Strategic Area Energy envisions a sustainable world that produces enough energy for its consumption, unimpeded by scarce resources and...

 Humans and Technology

 The research Center for Humans & Technology (Center H&T) at TU/e focusses on the relationship between people and technology, and how one transforms the other.